 Somewhere in all of that, we both got a certificate in truck driving from Rio Salado Community College!
 We did that as a team for one year total - it wasn't for us!!
 But it was a learning experience.

 Want to say something - Please let us know...

 IMPORTANT - If you want a reply from us, please realize your email provider might send our reply to your "Spam" or "Junk" folder.
 You may think we never responded!
 Oh no!!
-We always respond if you want.
+We always respond if you want that.
 Your response will come from Karen@tombstonetraveltips.com.
 Be sure your email provider is not blocking our reply.